digirati-co-uk/infra-docs/docs/guide/yubikey.md

 ```

 `gpg-connect-agent /bye` can be run to start a new GPG agent and OpenSSH/PuTTY should begin using this straight away.

+### Windows Home

+Setting up Windows login with your Yubikey is as simple as installing this program from the [App Store](https://www.microsoft.com/en-us/p/yubikey-for-windows-hello/9nblggh511m5)